Study Abroad Programs

 For further information, contact Wladek Fuchs at firstname.lastname@example.org.

-Explore French history and culture firsthand, while practicing your French language skills!
-Let Paris becomes your interactive classroom for 10 days, let museum studies abound.
+Explore French history and culture first hand, while practicing your French language skills!
+Let Paris become your interactive classroom for 10 days, let museum studies abound.
 Learn about France's resistance to Fascism during the Second World War.
-Much of the coursework takes place at UDM prior to departure; all pre-departure courses are mandatory, as is travel to France.
-Site lectures in France are delivered by UDM faculty in conjunction with guest lecturers at museums such as the Louvre, Musee D'Orsey and Musee Cluny, and preservation sites observing key battles of the 20th century.
+Much of the coursework takes place at Detroit Mercy prior to departure; all pre-departure courses are mandatory, as is travel to France.
+Site lectures in France are delivered by Detroit Mercy faculty in conjunction with guest lecturers at museums such as the Louvre, Musee D'Orsey and Musee Cluny, and preservation sites observing key battles of the 20th century.
 Contact Lara Wasner at email@example.com or 313-993-1191 for more information about the program and coursework.
-This trip will not run in 2015.
-We look forward to traveling to Paris in 2016!
+We look forward to traveling to Paris in 2017!

-This 10 day experience in Ireland is offered to further enhance the course content of NUR 2040 at the end of the Winter semester, beginning in 2014 (departure date will be May 2, 2014).
+This 10-day experience in Ireland is offered to further enhance the course content of NUR 2040 at the end of the Winter semester.
 The IR component of NUR 2040 will significantly enrich students’ understanding of the role of Catherine McAuley in shaping the student experience and educational foundation of a graduate from the McAuley School of Nursing.
 Students who participate in the Dublin, Ireland Foreign Site Learning section of this course will be exposed to an international perspective of healthcare as it relates to the NUR 2040 objectives.

 The aim of this internationally based experience is to enrich the classroom experience through cultural and spiritual immersion.
 Cultural immersion will be used to reinforce the Mercy based values of Catherine McAuley while introducing students to the Irish social service, healthcare and academic environments.